High Holidays

 Olam Tikvah is proud to offer age-appropriate services and programs for children newborn-8th grade, and childcare for children 18 months-5th grade.
 Please register your child(ren) below for Youth services and childcare.

 Tot Service for Newborn-Pre-K and Adults: This service, held from 10:00-10:45am, is designed for our youngest children to celebrate the holidays.
 Children must be accompanied by an adult.
 This service is meant for families who are not registered for childcare.
 Children pre-enrolled in Tot Childcare will enjoy a Tot service during childcare.
+Registration is closed.

 School-Age Services for K-6th Grade: These services, held from 10:00-11:30am, include age appropriate activities, prayer, discussion and snack.
 NEW THIS YEAR!
 All children registered for school-age Youth Services are invited to remain in the Youth Wing from 11:30am-12:30pm for our childcare program, with no additional registration required.
 The afternoon will include supervised care, snacks, and lots of fun!
 Please note that children must be picked up by an adult and cannot leave the Youth Wing without supervision.